 A study by the EIA found that homes built after 2000 were 30% larger on average but consumed roughly the same amount of energy as older homes.

-Thanks to advanced technology and a new push to go green, many new construction homes take energy-efficient design into serious consideration when constructing an energy-efficient home.
+Thanks to advanced technology and a new push to go green, many new construction homes seriously consider energy-efficient design when constructing an energy-efficient home.

 However, purchasing new energy-efficient appliances and repairs can add up quite quickly.
-A new HVAC system could range between $5,000-$7,000 for a 1500 foot home, and tons of minor repairs, such as weatherstripping and weatherizing an older home, can add up.
+A new HVAC system could range between $5,000-$7,000 for a 15-foot home, and tons of minor repairs, such as weatherstripping and weatherizing an older home, can add up.

-Fortunately, the US Department of Housing and Development offers energy-efficient mortgages, otherwise known as green mortgages, as a means to finance expensive energy-related repairs.
+Fortunately, the US Department of Housing and Development offers energy-efficient mortgages, or green mortgages, to finance expensive energy-related repairs.

 As energy prices continue to skyrocket in an uncertain energy environment, the push to go green has never been greater.

-With that in mind, let’s discuss what an energy-efficient mortgage (EEM) is, what repairs it can finance, and how your customers can qualify.
+With that in mind, let’s discuss an energy-efficient mortgage (EEM), what repairs it can finance, and how your customers can qualify.

 What Is An Energy Efficient Mortgage (EEM)?